Abstract commensurability and the Gupta--Sidki group: The case : proof of main theorems

 Clearly, $\mathcal{S}$ satisfies \ref{prop1}.
 To see that it also satisfies \ref{prop2}, let $H\lf L$ for some $H$ in $\mathcal{S}$; thus $L$ is finitely generated.
 For any $K\lf L$, we have $K\cap H\lf H$ so $K\cap H$ is closed in $G$ by assumption.
 But $K\cap H$ also has finite index in $K$, hence each of its finitely many cosets is also closed in $G$ and therefore so is $K$, their union.

 Before we can show that $\mathcal{S}$ also satisfies \ref{prop3} we need the following lemma.

-\begin{lem} \begin{enumerate}[label={\rm(\roman*)}] \item Suppose that $H_0$ is a group all of whose quotient groups are residually finite and that each of the groups $G_1, \ldots, G_n$ either is finite or is residually finite, just infinite and not virtually abelian.
+\begin{lem} \begin{enumerate}[label={\rm(\roman*)}] \item Suppose that $H_0$ is a group all of whose quotients are residually finite and that each of the groups $G_1, \ldots, G_n$ either is finite or is residually finite, just infinite and not virtually abelian.
 Let $H\ls H_0\times G_1\times \cdots \times G_n$.
 Then every quotient of $H$ is residually finite.

 \item If $H$ is abstractly commensurable with $G$ or $G\times G$ then every quotient of $H$ is residually finite. \end{enumerate} \end{lem}